MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 The steps in the PingAccess article walk you through obtaining a PingAccess account.
 To create a Microsoft Entra ID OpenID Connect (OIDC) connection, set up a token provider with the **Directory (tenant) ID** value that you copied from the Microsoft Entra admin center.
 Create a web session on PingAccess.
 Use the `Application (client) ID` and `PingAccess key` values.
 Set up identity mapping and create a virtual host, site, and application.

 ### Test your application
-The application sis up and running.
+The application is up and running.
 To test it, open a browser and navigate to the external URL that you created when you published the application in Microsoft Entra.
 Sign in with the test account you assigned to the application.

 ## Next steps